 Social media has far exceeded its original purpose of easily connecting friends and family.
 Now, social networks such as Facebook and Twitter are used for buying and selling goods, sending and responding to event invitations, claiming coupons from retailers, and so much more it’s impossible to list.

-While these features make everyday tasks easier, this innocent exchange of information could pose a major security risk to your home.
+While these features make everyday tasks easier, this innocent exchange of information could pose a major security risk to your home and could even put your family in danger.
+This source here highlights some of the issues teenagers, in particular, may run into when using social platforms so it’s important to make sure they’re protected online, which helps keep your home and family protected too.
 Here are a few tips that can help you protect your home from online predators.

 Peruse your profile

 Many social networks encourage you to share personal details including your phone number, city and home address, but that doesn’t mean you should.
 To thwart burglary threats, avoid sharing information in your profiles about where your home is located.
 You never know what an acquaintance might do with that type of knowledge.